mrmike/fix-android-emulator-audio/README.md

 The goal of the script is to fix common Bluetooth issue when running Android Emulator on macOS.
 Script modifies emulator configs in batch, so you don't have to do it manually, one by one.

 ## Usage
 Simply call the script from the repo.
+Before calling the script make sure that emulator is closed.
 ```bash
  ./fix-android-emulator-audio